EliasOenal/verity/doc/backlog.md

   It's a less intrusive alternative to fully private Verity networks, empowering full nodes run by users subject to such restrictions to still contribute to Verity as a whole.
+- At some point in the far future: Local node-to-node communication using Bluetooth or ad-hoc WiFi

 # CCI
 - Implement Cube encryption